HarshSinghChauhan/searchEngine/README.md

 ## Overview

 This project implements a simple search engine that loads data from Parquet files and serves search results through an HTTP API.
-The backend is implemented in Go, and the frontend is built with React (if required).
+The backend is implemented in Go, and the frontend is built with React.
 The main functionality is to load Parquet files into memory and perform full-text search queries across various fields such as `Message`, `Sender`, `Event`, and more.

 ## Features